KaiNorberg/PatchworkOS/README.md

 - Lenovo ThinkPad E495
 - Ryzen 5 3600X | 32GB 3200MHZ Corsair Vengeance

-Currently untested on Intel hardware.
+Currently untested on Intel hardware (broke student, no access to hardware).
 Let me know if you have different hardware, and it runs (or doesn't) for you!

 ## Contributing